panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 `const myRef = ref(initialValue)` accepts as the first argument the initial value of the ref, then returns the newly created ref.

 To access the value stored inside a ref just read `myRef.value` property.
-Same way if you want to update the value of a ref  update `myRef.value = 'New value'` property.
+To change the ref value update `myRef.value = 'New value'` property.

 Refs in Vue are *reactive* values.
 Meaning that if you render in the template a ref value, then changing that value programmatically makes Vue re-render the output to reflect the ref change.

-Other than storing reactive values, a ref can also give direct access to a DOM element rendered in the template.
+A ref gives direct access to a DOM element rendered in the template.
 To make ref access a DOM element, assign `ref` attribute with a ref: `<div ref="myRef">`.
 After component mounting, `myRef.value` will contain the DOM element instance.

 Vue can also create refs implicitly: for example `computed()` API returns a ref.